 Composite fillings set up hard right away.
 There is no waiting time to eat.
 Children should be observed until the numbness is gone.
 Due to the strange feeling of the anesthetic, many children will chew the inside of their lips, cheeks, or tongue, which can cause serious damage.
 Sensitivity to hot and cold is common for a few weeks following dental restoration.
 Usually, the deeper the cavity, the more sensitive the tooth will be.
 If you feel the bite is not correctly balanced, please call for an appointment for a simple adjustment.
 The gum tissue could have been irritated during the procedure and may be sore for a few days along with the anesthetic injection site.
 The finished restoration may be contoured slightly differently and have a different shape than the original tooth.
 Your tongue usually magnifies this small difference and will become adjusted to this in a few days.

 Brush, floss and rinse with a neutral non-alcoholic mouthwash, (preferably one that contains fluoride, or as directed by your dental professional).

 TLC Dental Care uses an assessment by risk management system called CAMBRA, which involves testing to see which risk factors appear, including bacterial levels.
-We then use a system called CariFree that has buffered products to neutralize acid that cause cavities, and has ingredients to kill bacteria and help prevent cavities.
+We then use a system called CariFree that has buffered products to neutralize the acid that causes cavities and has ingredients to kill bacteria and help prevent cavities.

 Professional Cleaning & Evaluation: Visit us at regular six-month periods.
 Often problems that are developing around the restorations can be found at an early stage and corrected easily, while waiting for a longer time may require redoing the entire restoration.
 We will contact you when it is time for your next appointment.

-Patient should not go up or down stairs unattended.
+- The patient should not go up or downstairs unattended.
 Let the patient stay on the ground floor until recovered.

 You may experience pain, such as slight throbbing or aching, after your periodontal treatment.
 This should subside within a few hours.